 Dr Catherine Henshall MN, RGN, MA, PhD is a clinical academic nurse.
 She is Reader in Nursing within the Oxford School of Nursing and Midwifery at Oxford Brookes University and Head of Research Delivery at Oxford Health NHS

 Foundation Trust.
 Cathy is also NIHR Associate Director of Nursing and the Programme Director for the NIHR 70@70 Senior Nurse and Midwife Research Leader Programme.
 Cathy’s clinical background is in oncology nursing and her research interests focus

 of cancer survivorship, self-management, mental health and nursing workforce development.

-Jo joined Oxford Brookes University in April 2014.
+Jo joined Oxford Brookes University in April 2014 as a Senior Research Fellow.
 Prior to this she worked as a Research Fellow at Warwick Medical School, University of Warwick from 2006 to 2014; as a Research Fellow for the NICE National Collaborating Centre, Oxford from 2004 to 2006; and as a Research Associate at the Department of Primary Health Care, University of Oxford from 1994 to 2004.

 Her current research interests are patient-centred care, quality of life, patient experiences and supportive health care needs in cancer survivorship.
 She is also interested in cancer prevention, and improving health care for patients with chronic diseases.